lissulmont/dc_take_home_test/TrackProposal.md

 #### Description:

 Regularization addresses one of the most likely culprits hurting your model performance:  overfitting (when your model is memorizing rather than learning).
-This course will not only teach you how to diagnose overfitting and underfitting but arm you with effective regularization techniques.
-You will navigate the UCI Breast Cancer Diagnostic dataset to explore hands-on how the bias-variance tradeoff relates to overfitting and underfitting.
-With TensorFlow, you will implement preventative strategies, such as weight penalties, dropout, and early stopping, on deep neural networks, to improve performance.
+This course will not only teach you how to diagnose overfitting but arm you with effective regularization techniques.
+You will navigate the [UCI Breast Cancer Diagnostic dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic) to explore hands-on how the bias-variance tradeoff relates to overfitting and underfitting.
+With TensorFlow, you will implement preventative strategies on deep learning models, such as weight penalties, dropout, and early stopping.

 #### Learning Objectives: